 Sex Therapy & Coaching

-People work with to Tanya for many different reasons and often the presenting issue is a symptom of greater things at play.
+Clients come to Tanya for many different reasons and often the presenting issue is a symptom of greater things at play.

 People often feel embarrassed, concerned or nervous about seeking assistance and this can sometimes get in the way of them getting the support they really need.
 If this sounds familiar, it may help you to know the following: